 Adventure and Sports

 Have some thrill seekers on your list?
-Bestry says to consider passes for hot-air balloon rides, rock climbing or zip lines.
+Bestry says to consider passes for hot-air balloon rides, swimming lessons, a water park, rock climbing or zip lines.
 Other options include a week of fantasy baseball camp, pre-paid rounds of golf or batting cage time.

 “For the more casual adventurer, bowling, miniature golf or paintball can work equally well,” says Bestry.